buildbot/buildbot/master/docs/manual/configuration/schedulers.rst

 ``change_filter`` (optional)

-    The change filter that will determine which changes are recognized by this scheduler (see :ref:`Change-Filters`).
+    The change filter that will determine which changes are recognized by this scheduler (see :ref:`ChangeFilter`).
     Note that this is different from ``fileIsImportant``; if the change filter filters out a change, the change is completely ignored by the scheduler.
     If a change is allowed by the change filter but is deemed unimportant, it will not cause builds to start but will be remembered and shown in status displays.
     The default value of ``None`` does not filter any changes at all.